adamhenson/wordpress-plugins/insertagram/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display images from your Instagram account with ease in a simple, elegant, responsive layout.
+Display hand-picked images or a feed from an Instagram account with ease in a simple, elegant, responsive layout.

 == Description ==